pflynn157/orka/Readme.md

 Note that this is not ready for heavy production use.
 It's mainly meant as a learning project, so treat it as such :)

-*Note*: You are on the dev branch.
-For the latest stable version, please see the main branch.

 ### The Language

 For full language documenation, see here: [https://patrickflynn.co/orka-language](https://patrickflynn.co/orka-language/).
 Language features include:

-* i8, i16, i32, i64, char, string, and bool data types
+* i8, i16, i32, i64, char, string, float, and bool data types
 * Arrays (all dynamically allocated on the heap)
 * Integer-based enums
 * Structs